 With several advancements in the Internet, hardware, and software over the past decade, information technology has become integral to ensuring all elements of the computer run smoothly in executing daily operations.
+This is why many people equip themselves with the necessary skills, like google cloud machine learning to stay ahead.

 Thus, information technology can be defined as the application of technology to solve business or organizational problems on a broad scale.
 No matter the role, a member of an IT department works with others to solve technology problems, both big and small